LBast205/N220-INTRO-TO-MEDIA-APPLICATION-DEV/Projects/Homework 2/readme.md

-Homework 2
+Homework 2\n
-Javascript is in js/scripts.js
+Javascript is in Homework 2/js/scripts.js